-To support their live performance on the BBC Radio 2 Folk Awards on 16/10/19, where Edward II will open the show with new single ‘Linstead Market’, the band release the single to coincide.
+To support our live performance on the BBC Radio 2 Folk Awards on 16/10/19, where we opened the show with new single ‘Linstead Market’.

 The song is a traditional Jamaican folk song gathered from the collection ‘Jamaican Song and Story’ by Walter Jekyll (1907) This release pre-empts the bands new album release (mid 2020) that presents a collection of Jamaican working songs in new light.